-In accordance with the Americans with Disabilities Act (ADA), Amherst College will make reasonable accommodation to the known physical or mental limitations of a qualified applicant or employee with a disability to enable such person to perform essential job functions and/or enjoy the benefits and privileges of employment, so long as such accommodation does not impose an undue burden on the college.
-To be protected by the ADA, an employee must have a "disability," as defined below, and be qualified to perform the essential functions of the position with or without a reasonable accommodation by Amherst College.
+In accordance with the Americans with Disabilities Act (ADA), Amherst College will provide reasonable accommodations to an otherwise qualified applicant or employee with a disability to enable such person to perform essential job functions and/or enjoy the benefits and privileges of employment, so long as such accommodation does not imposed an undue burden on the College.

+To be eligible for reasonable accommodations under the ADA, an employee must have a "disability," as defined below, and must be qualified to perform the essential functions of the position with or without reasonable accommodation.
 A disability is defined under the ADA as a physical or mental impairment that substantially limits one or more major life activities.
 A disability also includes having a record of such impairment, or being regarded as having such an impairment.
-Major life activities include functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, and standing.
-Faculty members may request a reasonable accommodation by contacting the Office of Human Resources.
+Major life activities include functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing and standing.